Finding the Right Appliance

 Positioners complete the final tooth movements of orthodontic treatment.
 With full cooperation, these should only need to be worn for four to eight weeks.

 Retainers may be removable or fixed.
 They hold teeth in their new, correct positions after they have been straightened.
 Your orthodontist will instruct you on how to care for your retainer and about the duration of the wear.
 Wearing your retainer as directed is crucial to prevent regression of your treatment.

 Separators or Spacers

-Separators are little rubber doughnuts that may be placed between teeth to push them apart so that orthodontic bands can be placed at following appointment.
-The separators are removed before the bands are placed and do not mix well with sticky foods, toothpicks or floss.
+Separators are little rubber doughnuts that may be placed between teeth to push them apart so that orthodontic bands can be placed at the following appointment.
+The separators are removed before the bands are placed and do not mix well with sticky foods, toothpicks, or floss.